Fayetteville, Arkansas: Economy

-Walmart is based in nearby Bentonville, Arkansas, and is one of six Fortune 500 corporations based in the state (the others are Dillard's, J.B.
-Hunt, Murphy Oil, Tyson Foods, and Windstream).
+Walmart is based in nearby Bentonville, Arkansas, and is one of five Fortune 500 corporations based in the state (the others are Dillard's, J.B.
+Hunt, Tyson Foods, and Windstream).
 Tyson Foods is based in Springdale, Arkansas, which is adjacent and to the north of Fayetteville.
 Although they are not based in Fayetteville, the corporations have a big impact through the University of Arkansas.
 The Sam M. Walton College of Business (named for Sam Walton) at the university has received numerous donations from the Walton family.
 Tyson also has a presence on campus at the Tyson Center for Excellence in Poultry Science, which holds classes for the Dale Bumpers College of Agricultural, Food and Life Sciences.
 The poultry science program at Arkansas is one of the Top 5 programs in the United States.

 Transportation company J. B. Hunt is based in Lowell, Arkansas, which is between Rogers and Springdale.
 It has donated millions of dollars to the university's logistics program, including $10 million funding the J.B.
 Hunt Center for Academic Excellence that completed in 2010.
 The University of Arkansas has also been changing into a research-centered university since the late-20th century.
-The university's stated goals now include becoming the economic engine for the region, the state of Arkansas, and beyond.
+The university's stated goals include becoming the economic engine for the region, the state of Arkansas, and beyond.
 This focus on innovation has helped draw students who were interested in research to Fayetteville.
 This shift in emphasis was recognized by the Carnegie Foundation for the Advancement of Teaching with classification in the category of "R1, Highest Research Activity," in 2011.

 In 2011, DataRank, a company which provides businesses with tools for analyzing conversations about their brands and competitors, was founded in Fayetteville.
 In 2016, the City of Fayetteville announced its intention to become "The Startup City of the South" and work on further development of the entrepreneurial ecosystem.
 This endeavor is fostered through support from the University of Arkansas and non-profit initiatives such as the Walton Family Foundation and Community Venture Foundation.